News

 Plum Island, Massachusetts

-The Plum Island pilot project is open to the public.
-The related habitat management plan and environmental assessment for the Parker River National Wildlife Refuge is open for public comment through October 2023.
+The Plum Island dune restoration pilot project opens to the public.
+The related habitat management plan and environmental assessment for the Parker River National Wildlife Refuge is open for public comment through October.
 Please share your input.

 Workshop title Tijuana River date 2023-06 venue AA Visiting School